herotc/bfa.herodamage.com/README.md

 # bfa.herodamage.com
-Battle for Azeroth version of HeroDamage (see the [original repository made for Legion expansion](https://github.com/herotc/legion.herodamage.com)).
+Battle for Azeroth version of HeroDamage.

+This website was created in order to serve Rogue Theorycrafting Resources and Simulation results before being extended to every classes.
+Simulations are powered by [SimcScripts](https://github.com/Ravenholdt-TC/SimcScripts).

 ## Quick Start